pantheon-systems/documentation/source/content/guides/global-cdn/02-experience-protection.md

 anchorid: experience-protection
 ---

 Experience Protection provides a seamless, uninterrupted experience for your users.
-Global CDN will serve a cached version of your page instead of displaying an error iff the server is not responding and can't serve a new copy of the page.
+Global CDN will serve a cached version of your page instead of displaying an error if the server is not responding and can't serve a new copy of the page.
 Global CDN will display the cached version even if it is _stale cache_ (expired).

-## Adjust TTL to Determine Fresh vs. Stale Content

-Your site’s CMS page-level caching must be correctly configured to take advantage of Experience Protection.

-You can adjust the length of time before the site's cached content is considered stale by adjusting the time-to-live (TTL).
-Set the cache TTL to a value equal to or higher than 3700 seconds for best results:

-- [Drupal](/drupal-cache#drupal-8-performance-configuration) steps to change your your CDN edge settings to serve stale content for a specific amount of time.

-- [WordPress](/wordpress-cache-plugin#pantheon-page-cache-plugin-configuration) steps to change your your CDN edge settings to serve stale content for a specific amount of time.

-### Session-Style Cookies or `NO_CACHE` Cookies

-You will bypass the cache and will not see cached content if you have session-style cookies set, or a `NO_CACHE` cookie set.
-For best results:

-1. Set the `NO_CACHE` cookie to persist longer than the site’s page cache (this includes logged in users and authenticated traffic).

-Learn more about the exceptions to page caching rules in [Caching: Advanced Topics](/caching-advanced-topics#allow-a-user-to-bypass-the-cache).

 ## Confirm That Experience Protection Works